Dustin Yu

 Dustin Charles Yu (born May 13, 2001) is a Filipino actor and businessman.
 He gained recognition for his roles in various television series and films, particularly in Mano Po Legacy: The Family Fortune and Pinoy Big Brother: Celebrity Collab Edition.

-Early life and education
+Early life and background

 Dustin Charles Yu was born on May 13, 2001, in Quezon City.
 He is a third-year marketing student at the University of Santo Tomas.
 He was also a varsity player and team captain in both elementary and high school.